BLOKBUSTR/EnemyValuableTweaks/README.md

     - **EnableTimer**: Whether to enable the main timer that automatically disables indestructibility once expired.
 If disabled, the orb will never become destructible unless any of the following additional checks are enabled.
     - **TimerLength**: Time in seconds until the orb loses indestructibility.
 Vanilla default is 5 seconds.
 - Additional Checks
     - **AdditionalChecksDelay**: Time in seconds before all following checks activate after the orb has initially spawned.
-This option reads from the main timer, and will not work if greater than **TimerLength**.
-Set to 0 to disable.
+Will not work if greater than **TimerLength**.
+Additional checks take precedence over the main timer, meaning they will cut off the timer early if any one of their conditions have been satisfied.
 - Velocity
-    - **EnableVelocityCheck**: Automatically disables indestructibility when the orb slows down to a certain velocity threshold.
-Takes precedence over the timer, meaning it will cut off the timer early if the orb has already reached a standstill.
+    - **EnableVelocityCheck**: Automatically disables indestructibility when the orb slows down to the specified velocity threshold.
     - **VelocityThreshold**: The minimum threshold for the velocity check.
 - Player Grab
     - **EnablePlayerHold**: Automatically disables indestructibility when the orb is grabbed by a player.